st-ty1/arm-uClibc-toolchain_buildroot/README.md

 8.)
 Copy 900-gcc46-texi.patch, 901_gcc_missing.patch and 902_cfns_fix mismatch in gnu_inline attributes.patch to
    buildroot-2012.02/toolchain/gcc/4.5.3

 9.)
-Replace buildroot-2012.02/toolchain/gcc/gcc-uclibc.mk by gcc-uclibc.mk of this repo.
-(Makefile=missing is added to all 3 build-stages of gcc-4.5.3)
+Replace buildroot-2012.02/toolchain/gcc/gcc-uclibc-4.x.mk by gcc-uclibc-4.x.mk of this repo (Makefile=missing is added to all 3 build-stages of gcc-4.5.3).

 10.)
 Add uClibc-0.9.32.1-gen_wctype.patch to buildroot-2012.02/toolchain/uClibc  ("wchar-error")
    If you use uclibc-0.33-versions replace "32" by "33" in filename of these two aptches

 11.)
 Delete buildroot-2012.02/fs/skeleton/var/cache

-An older gcc-compiler for building prcess of toolchain doesn't seem to be necessary.
-Toolchain can be built with gcc-10.1.0 (on Artix/Arch-Linux).
-After build process is finished, toolchain is located under buildroot-2012.02/output/host/usr.
+Any older gcc-compiler is needed for building process of toolchain.
+E.g., toolchain can be built with gcc-10.1.0 (on Artix/Arch-Linux).
+After building process is finished, toolchain is located under BR2_STAGING_DIR (if you have chosen default configuartion in .config file, this means buildroot-2012.02/output/host/usr).

 In order to use this toolchain as toolchain for FT: